geekabhinav007/RedisTutorial/docs/basicRedis.md

 1. Flexibility: Redis supports a wide range of data structures and operations, making it suitable for a variety of use cases, including caching, message queuing, pub/sub communication, and more.

-### Drawbacks of using Redis as an in-memory database and Advantage of Redis.
+### Drawbacks of using Redis as an in-memory database and Advantage of Redis

 1. Cost: Since Redis stores all data in RAM, it can be more expensive than disk-based databases, especially for large datasets.